code-cy/docfast-js/README.md

 - #  Install
-   Has tow ways to implements
+   Has two ways to implements

    - ###  Command Line